Certificate-entropia/.github/profile/README.md

 - **Features**:
   - Centralized authentication and authorization.
   - API communication between Apply and Recruit.
-  - Integration with third-party HR and job platforms.
   - Logging and analytics handling.

 ## Technology Stack